Howie Rose: Announcing style

-Awards
+Awards and honors

 In 2012, Rose was inducted into the National Jewish Sports Hall of Fame.
 He has won two Emmy Awards for excellence in broadcasting for the New York Islanders.
 In 2019, it was announced that he would be inducted into the New York Baseball Hall of Fame.
 On June 3, 2023, Rose was inducted into the New York Mets Hall of Fame.
+That same year, on May 31, Rose was honored by the team with a talking bobblehead which repeats his end-of-game phrase, "Put it in the books!"

+Rose is scheduled to be honored by the Mets in a pre-game ceremony on Opening Weekend 2027.

 Personal life

 Rose is married to Barbara, and they have two daughters.
 Their daughter Alyssa has worked for the Mets organization as a social media personality, and has worked on soap operas such as One Life to Live, had two separate podcasts, called Scoring Position and Drunk Love, and currently works for SportsNet New York (SNY).
+He lives in Woodbury on Long Island.

 During the 2021 season, Rose missed time with an undisclosed medical issue, first from April 13–20, and later missing the last month of the season.
 Rose was diagnosed with bladder cancer and underwent a radical cystoprostatectomy in September 2021.